BirdbrainEngineer/Spin-coater-v1/README.md

 All spinner configuration will have reverted back to firmware defaults.
 It is possible to update the configuration, however if the spin coater is shut down, all changes made are lost.

+## Building your own
+If you would like to build your own spin coater of this design, then the [assembly manual](/Instructions/manual.html) can be found in the **Instructions** folder of this repository.

 ## Licenses
 The software of this project is licensed under [MIT](https://opensource.org/license/mit/) software license.